acceliance/IngeniBridgeDeployAzure/README.md

 ### IngeniBridge Initial Deployment ###
 The template deploys a Windows VM with IIS embedded.

-Look at the public IP address created and connect to it using any browser.
+Look at the public Azure IP address created and connect to it ASAP using any browser.

-## Azure Cloud Marketplace availability ##
-IngeniBridge is live in the Azure Cloud Marketplace.